 Keep badger habitat intact.
 Open forests and grasslands are very important for badgers.
 Keeping these habitats undeveloped and healthy are critical to ensure badgers survive in BC.

 Avoid rodenticides.
 Poisoned rodents don't die right away and often become sick and slow.
-If caught by a helpful predator like a badger, the poison in the rodent will hurt the predator too.
+If caught by helpful predators like badgers, the poison in the rodent hurts the predator too.